onFilm/GitHub/README.md

 | `git log --summary` | View changes (detailed) |
 | `git log --oneline` | View changes (briefly) |
 | `git diff [source branch] [target branch]` | Preview changes before merging |

+### .gitignore

+Create a file and name t ".gitignore" for specific file to be ignored, enter file name with extension for specific folder to be ignored, enter folder name for pattern, enter *.txt  - this will ignore all the txt files